tawasta/partner/partner_map_view/README.rst

 =====

 The latitude longitude information is under Contacts -> CONTACT -> Partner Assignment.
-It needs to be manually updated.
+It needs to be manually updated and comes from base_geolocation module.

+The starting point of a map is user companys location.
+This module adds latitude and longitude fields to the company which need to be set manually.
+They are under Settings -> Users & Companies -> Companies -> COMPANY ->
+Location (Tab)

 Known issues / Roadmap
 ======================